 “Why is my car insurance so expensive?
 Why does my car insurance keep going up?”
 Millions of people have asked themselves these questions whenever they make an installment payment or are shopping for affordable car insurance.
-These are fair questions to ask, especially since more and more people are looking for low-cost car insurance coverage for all of their vehicles.
+These are fair questions to ask, especially since more and more people are looking for low-cost car insurance coverage.

-However, many people don’t know the gauging factors that could result in a higher auto insurance premium.
-Some actions of your past or circumstances that aren’t in your control can raise the price of your premium dramatically.
-Here are some reasons why your car insurance is more costly and what you can do to shave down the price of your premium.
+However, many people aren’t aware of the factors that could result in a higher auto insurance premium.
+Your driving record or circumstances that aren’t in your control can raise the price of your premium dramatically.
+Here are some reasons why your car insurance is more costly and what you can do to lower the cost of your premium.

 1. Your Age